TMJ and Bruxism Treatment in Pascoe Vale

 - Broken or chipped teeth

-If Dr Amir identifies signs of a bruxism habit, he will discuss options to resolve the problem and prevent damage to your teeth and jaw due to the excessive forces of clenching and grinding.
+If Dr Amir identifies signs of a bruxism habit in our Glenroy, VIC patient, he will discuss options to resolve the problem and prevent damage to your teeth and jaw due to the excessive forces of clenching and grinding.
+This may include the use of a night guard, which is often the first step in lessening the effects of night-time teeth grinding.

-Patients who suffer from a bruxism habit may decide to partake of a sleep study to identify the possible presence of sleep apnoea, as the two conditions are often related.
+Patients we see who suffer from a bruxism habit at our Pascoe Vale, VIC dental clinic may decide to partake in a sleep study to identify the possible presence of sleep apnoea, as the two conditions are often related.

-Effective sleep apnoea treatment often alleviates bruxism and may be the first line of treatment, as it is a serious and life threatening condition.
+Effective sleep apnoea treatment often alleviates bruxism and may be the first line of treatment recommended by our Glenroy, VIC dentist, as it is a serious and life-threatening condition.

-To protect teeth and inhibit the damage caused by a bruxism habit, a customised night guard may be part of the treatment we recommend.
+To protect teeth and inhibit the damage caused by a bruxism habit, a customised night guard may be part of the treatment we recommend at our Glenroy, VIC dental surgery.
 Custom night guards, used in treating bruxism, fit over the upper or lower teeth to create a barrier between teeth.

 Your TMJ (temporomandibular joint) is the joint that hinges your upper and lower jaw.
 It controls chewing and speaking function.